How to Create and Apply a Network Access Rule

 11

-When this rule triggers, designate whether the alert that appears on the Alerts page will be a Low, Medium, or High-level alert.
+When this rule triggers, designate whether the alert on the Alerts page will be a Low, Medium, or High-level alert.

 Send Email Alerts